tsbinns/tsbinns.github.io/CV.md

 <div>
   <h3 class="CV-header"><a id="Student_Prize" class="section-ID">Neuroscience Student Prize</a> <a href="/assets/documents/Aberdeen_Neuroscience_Student_Prize.pdf" target="_blank"><i class="fas fa-file-pdf"></i></a></h3>
     <p class="CV-desc">
-      <li>Upon completion of my M.Sci. degree I was honoured to receive the University of Aberdeen’s prize for best neuroscience student, a yearly prize presented to a student on the Neuroscience degree programme in recognition of the individual’s excellent performance during their time at the university.</li>
+      Upon completion of my M.Sci. degree I was honoured to receive the University of Aberdeen’s prize for best neuroscience student, a yearly prize presented to a student on the Neuroscience degree programme in recognition of the individual’s excellent performance during their time at the university.
     </p>
   <h3 class="CV-header"><a id="Sports" class="section-ID">Sports</a></h3>
     <p class="CV-desc">
-      <li>I am an avid athlete, being a member of the Berlin Rock Climbing and Bouldering club, as well as having previously been a member of the University of Aberdeen Athletics Society and having represented my school in the Lewisham Cross-Country Championship.
-Through my strong discipline and self-motivation I am able to adhere to this active regime, testament to both my dedication and well-rounded character.</li>
+      I am an avid athlete, being a member of the Berlin Rock Climbing and Bouldering club, as well as having previously been a member of the University of Aberdeen Athletics Society and having represented my school in the Lewisham Cross-Country Championship.
+Through my strong discipline and self-motivation I am able to adhere to this active regime, testament to both my dedication and well-rounded character.
     </p>
   <h3 class="CV-header"><a id="Music" class="section-ID">Music</a></h3>
     <p class="CV-desc">
-      <li>I have played the drum kit for sixteen years, achieving a Distinction at Grade 8 in 2016.
+      I have played the drum kit for sixteen years, achieving a Distinction at Grade 8 in 2016.
 Currently I am a drummer for the Berlin Pipe Company, for which I have regular performances, and whilst studying at Aberdeen I was the drummer for the University’s Jazz Band where I played at numerous concerts, including yearly performances at the Aberdeen Jazz Festival.
 I was also involved in the African Drumming Group and Samba Band of my borough’s music centre in London.
-My participation in these activities has enhanced my communication and teamwork skills greatly, and again attests to my well-rounded character and dedication.</li>
+My participation in these activities has enhanced my communication and teamwork skills greatly, and again attests to my well-rounded character and dedication.
     </p>
 </div>